Onano Industrial Corp (6405) — Tangible Net Worth Ratio

 Onano Industrial Corp Tangible Net Worth Ratio (2010–2024)

 This chart shows how Onano Industrial Corp's Tangible Net Worth Ratio has changed across 15 annual periods from 2010 to 2024.
 As of September 2025, the ratio stands at 100.0%, reflecting net assets of NT$2.51 Billion with intangible assets of NT$0.00 TWD.
-See 6405 days of operational coverage to measure how many days the company can operate on defensive assets alone.
+Also explore 6405 year-over-year net asset growth to track the company's year-over-year net asset growth rate.

 Annual Tangible Net Worth Ratio for Onano Industrial Corp (2010–2024)

 The table below presents the year-by-year Tangible Net Worth Ratio for Onano Industrial Corp from 2010 to 2024, covering 15 annual filings.
 Each row shows net assets, intangible assets, total assets, the tangible net worth ratio, and the change in percentage points versus the prior year.
-For the full company profile including market capitalisation, see 6405 market cap.
+For the full company profile including market capitalisation, see Onano Industrial Corp stock valuation.

 | Year | Tangible NW Ratio | Net Assets (TWD) | Intangible Assets | Total Assets | Change (pp) |